 What Can You Do if You Suspect Elder Abuse or Negligence?

-Unfortunately, according to the Government Accountability Office that oversees nursing home complaints, from 2005 to 2014 the number of nursing home complaints have increased.
+Unfortunately, according to the Government Accountability Office that oversees nursing home and assisted living facility complaints, from 2005 to 2014 the number of nursing home complaints have increased.
 This unfortunately indicates the quality of nursing home facilities has decreased.
 Take steps to not only recognize but also avoid or stop any elder abuse.

 Report Suspected Abuse